Heart health glossary: Here are the terms you should know

 Plaque

-Plaque is fatty deposit that can build up in your arteries and cause a blood flow blockage.
+Plaque is a fatty deposit that can build up in your arteries and cause a blood flow blockage.
 It consists of cholesterol, calcium, blood clotting material and cellular waste products.

 Valve